Prof-Fernandez/Prof-Fernandez.github.io/_pages/cv.md

 Co-Chair of the Committee on the Status of Minority Groups in the Economics Profession for the American Economic Association (2024 - Present)

+Trustee of the Southern Economics Association (2025 - Present)

 ASHEcon Conference Health Equity Program Chair (2023 - 2025)

 President of the American Society of Hispanic Economists (2020-2022)